Travelling solo to Uzbekistan has proven to be one of my fondest life decisions. Exploring the glorified silk road region was on my mind for a long.

 If you’re one of those passionate travellers who would like to cover more countries in the same trip and also save the overall travel cost, then I would insist you club pretty nations like Kyrgyzstan and Kazakhstan along with Uzbekistan.

-Both these nations can be commuted to while trains from Uzbekistan and have visa norms that will allow you to go multi country travelling.
-So if you feel like, give all of these countries a shot.
+Both these nations can be commuted to while trains from Uzbekistan and have visa norms that will allow you to go multi-country travelling.
+So if you feel like it, give all of these countries a shot.